 - Try Mindfulness.
-The University of Cambridge has free mindfulness courses for all students, for more information visit: Mindfulness at Cam | Cambridge students. - Take some time to clear your workspace at the end of the day, or complete other daily tasks that help you to feel comfortable in your living space. - Take notice of how you are feeling, check in regularly and take a break when needed.
+Apps such as Headspace could help you practice mindfulness.
+Please note that a fee might be required. - Take some time to clear your workspace at the end of the day, or complete other daily tasks that help you to feel comfortable in your living space. - Take notice of how you are feeling, check in regularly and take a break when needed.